-A regional or even national building energy information database should provide all the necessary information for building energy efficiency management.
-Lots of research work has been done to explore the influencing factors of residential energy use from the building perspective.
-For example, some key factors influencing residential energy use, such as building thermal performance, and indoor and outdoor climate environment conditions, were identified and quantified by some large-scale field investigations (Chen et al. 2010; Xu et al. 2013; Yu et al. 2011).
-Annex 53, Total energy use in buildings: Analysis and evaluation method, under the International Energy Agency's program within Energy in Buildings and Communities (EBC), put great effort to figure out the influencing factors of building energy use, and the authors' research group put forward taxonomy in this project to present the building information, energy use, building service system and appliances, and the operation of building and appliances by using threelevel structures for statistical analysis, case studies, and simulation, respectively (Chen et al. 2013).
-Another program within the EBC is Annex 66 that focuses on understanding the influence of occupant behavior on building energy use (Hong et al. 2017a, b).
-The results from this project show that the performance and running schedules of energy-consuming equipment are two of the main contributors of residential energy consumption (Chen et al. 2015, 2017a, b; Hong et al. 2016).
+The national residential sector is of great concern in many countries due to its rapid increase and large proportion in the total energy use and CO2 emissions in the recent research work has been done to explore the influencing factors of residential energy use from the building perspective.
+For example, some key factors influencing residential energy use, such as building thermal performance, indoor and outdoor climates environment conditions were identified and quantified by some large-scale field investigations (Chen et al. 2010; Xu et al. 2013; Yu et al. 2011).
+Annex 53, Total energy use in buildings: Analysis and evaluation method, under the International Energy Agency's programme within Energy in Buildings and Communities (EBC), put great effort to figure out the influencing factors of building energy use, and the authors' research group put forward taxonomy in this project to present the building information, energy use, building service system and appliances, and the operation of building and appliances by using a three-level structures for statistical analysis, case studies and simulation respectively (Chen et al, 2013).
+Another programme within the EBC is Annex 66 that focuses on understanding the influence of occupant behavior on building energy use (Hong et al., 2017).
+The results from this project show that the performance and running schedules of energy consuming equipment are two of main contributors of residential energy consumption (Chen, et al., 2015; Hong et al., 2016; Chen, et al., 2017; Chen et al., 2017).
 However, all the above analyses on the influencing factors of building energy use are developed from the angle of the building itself, while from the point of view of citywide building energy efficiency management or energy planning, many other factors may also have large influences on residential energy use, and thereby should be taken into consideration.
-For example, the availability of energy resources and end-use structure would also affect the energy consumption and environment (McNeil et al. 2016; Zhou et al. 2013).
-Related research also indicates that residential energy use is also influenced by the GDP, energy price, and energy resource supply structure (Wu and Chen 2017; Zhou et al. 2013).
+For example, the availability of energy resources and end use structure would also affect the energy consumption and environment (McNeil, et al., 2016; Zhou, et al., 2013).
+Related research also indicates that residential energy use is also influenced by the GDP, energy price, energy resource supply structure (Wu and Chen, 2017; Zhou, et al., 2013).
 Therefore, all the elements mentioned above and the interactions among energy use, factors inside the buildings, and the energy market and even social conditions should be taken into consideration for the purpose of proper energy planning.
-Consequently, a comprehensive understanding of residential energy use and the influencing factors related to both the external influences of outside the buildings, and inherent mechanism of individual buildings could be achieved.
+Consequently, a comprehensive understanding of residential energy use and the influencing factor related to both the external influences of outside the buildings, and inherent mechanism of individual buildings could be achieved.